zmahfuz0613/css-animations-lesson/README.md

 ## Transforms

 The `transform` property applies a 2D or 3D transformation to an element.
 It's what allows for rotation, scaling, skewing, and more within CSS animations. `transform` is just one property, but it has about 20 possible values.

-I'm going to go over some of the most common, and I recommend digging in on your own sometime.
+Transforms allow you to rotate, skew, and pivot your HTML elements in 3D space!
+While you'll still be rendering your result on a 2D canvas - your computer screen - you can still move your object around like it were a physical object.

+### Transform Demos

+There are four main types of transformations: rotate, skew, translate, and scale.

+- **Rotate**: Rotates an element along the given axis. [✨ Example codepen ✨](http://codepen.io/jlr7245/pen/MpMdrP?editors=0100)
+    - Bonus: Try uncommenting the `transform-style: preserve-3d;` line (ln 104 of the CSS) and see how that changes the rotations.
+Notice anything interesting?
+    - Note: the `rotate3d()` demo is mostly from [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate3d) and apparently has something to do with cartesian coordinates, which are beyond me.
+- **Skew**:

 Some of these demos have been paired with an extra value, `perspective(num)`.
 Perspective in CSS animation is tricky and a little obtuse.
 I'm not an expert on it and its best uses.
 If it's something you're interested in really exploring, I encourage you to mess around and try it out!

-#### I've been using transformations here in the context of animation, since that's what we're talking about and they are often used in animation.
-However, they aren't only applicable to animation contexts.
-Want a div to be a little tilted?
-Use a transform.

-- **Rotate**: Rotates an element along the given axis. [✨ Example codepen](http://codepen.io/jlr7245/pen/MpMdrP?editors=0100)
-    - Bonus: Try uncommenting the `transform-style: preserve-3d;` line and see how that changes the rotations.
-Notice anything interesting?
-    - Note: the `rotate3d()` demo is mostly from [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotate3d) and apparently has something to do with cartesian coordinates, which are beyond me.
-- **Skew**:

-- Go over the different families of transform properties
-    - translate
-    - scale
-    - rotate
-    - skew
-- concept: when you rotate an element, everything inside the element also rotates
+> Sidenote: Usually when writing CSS animations, you'll see -webkit- and -moz- prefixes.
+Those are called vendor prefixes.
+Some of the animations we're doing are so cutting edge, that they haven't been formally adopted by all browsers.
+In cases like this, you'll have to call the same value multiple times with vendor-specific prefixes to make sure that Chrome(webkit), Firefox(moz), IE(ms), and Opera(O) all display the animation correctly.
+Always leave a non-prefixed call in as well - as these properties are formally adopted, the need for the vendor prefix will dissapear, as will its support.
+Not sure if you need a prefix?
+Go to Can I Use and search for the CSS property you want to use - you'll receieve a detailed breakdown of what browsers support it.

 - we do together:
     - rotate a box with text in it first
     - rotate a box with a circle in it